sengsgx/sengsgx/seng_server/README.md

 Options:
 -d <sqlite.db>  = optional path to SQLite3 database
 -h              = show this help message
--s              = enable ShadowServer for auto-nat/port shadowing at 192.168.28.1:2409/tcp
+-n              = use SENG Netfilter Extension for rule enforcement (requires -d) -s              = enable ShadowServer for auto-nat/port shadowing at 192.168.28.1:2409/tcp
 ```
+Note: The '-n' option depends on the [SENG Netfilter Extension](https://github.com/sengsgx/seng-netfilter) and is not part of "vanilla SENG".
+The database format is slightly different when enabling the '-n' option (see below).

 **CAUTION**: The '-s' option is experimental and currently incompatible with the '-d' option, because the ShadowServer only binds to `192.168.28.1:2409/tcp` (hardcoded).